to-the-sun/amanuensis-externals/sounds~/design/new_sound.md

 ### 6. Reciprocal Library Maintenance
 - After generating a new sound, older sounds' `analysis.json` files must be updated with pairwise distances to the new sound.
 - Run `./migrate_analysis` to re-analyze all sound presets across the 14 diagnostic probes.
-This updates every preset's `analysis.json` with complete composite `distances` and `uniqueness_score` without regenerating `staccato.wav` and `legato.wav` audio files (which are generated only once when designing a new sound).
+This updates every preset's `analysis.json` with complete composite `distances` and `uniqueness_score`.

 ### 7. Create a New `sounds~` Plugin
 - When finished with the above steps, move up to the parent `sounds~/` folder and: